Table of Contents

-Dietary iron is found in such a wide variety of foods, it would be unreasonable to eliminate all foods that contain iron for fear of iron overload.
+Dietary iron is found in such a wide variety of foods.
+It would be unreasonable to eliminate all foods that contain iron for fear of iron overload.

 Iron Storage Disorders

-Our current understanding of Hemochromatosis DNA has shaped what we know about the iron storage disorders.
+Our current understanding of hemochromatosis DNA has shaped what we know about the iron storage disorders.

-However, with hemochromatosis, our DNA sends a constant message to absorb more iron than it normally would from our digestive system.
+In iron overload, our DNA sends a constant message to absorb more iron than it normally would from our digestive system.

 That’s 4 or 5 times the average level!